DictaVizor/danone-hackaton/README.md

 # Danone Hackaton

-Project was built within a 2 8 hour session during Danone Hackaton 2023.
+Project was built within a 2 sessions of 8 hours each during Danone Hackaton 2023.

 ## <div align="center"><a href="https://danone-hackaton-8ypklcv2g-dictavizor.vercel.app">View site</a></div>